celery/celery/README.rst

     # python setup.py install

-The last command must be executed as a privileged user if you are not currently using a virtualenv.
+The last command must be executed as a privileged user if you aren't currently using a virtualenv.

 .. _celery-installing-from-git: